 For almost a decade, Grace Theological Seminary has been privileged to have an ongoing relationship with Camp Forest Springs to provide students with training in the area of camping ministry.
-This degree combines excellent biblical training at Grace in addition to an eleven-month internship program with Camp Forest Springs.
-This degree combines 30 hours of the M.A. in Local Church Ministry degree, with 12 credit hours given for the internship which takes place at Camp Forest Springs.
-The internship may occur either before or after the coursework is completed, though completing the course work first is preferred.
+This degree combines excellent biblical training at Grace in addition to an 11-month internship program with Camp Forest Springs.
+This degree combines 30 hours of the M.A. in Local Church Ministry degree with 12 credit hours given for the internship that takes place at Camp Forest Springs.
+The internship may occur either before or after the coursework is completed, though completing the coursework first is preferred.

 Recognizing that prayer is a primary activity of every Christian, the basic biblical principles of prayer are carefully studied.
 The prayer life of the pastor/ missionary, along with the responsibility of leading a congregation in its prayer ministry, will receive special attention.

 Students will seek to understand how people thought, communicated and lived in the ancient world during the OT, NT and intertestamental periods.
 Special emphasis will be placed on key people groups and political, cultural, theological and literary developments that form the background to the Bible.
 Students will learn to use insights from geography, cultural anthropology, archaeology, sociology, philosophy, politics, literature and history for the interpretation of Scripture in light of the history and culture of the people to whom it was addressed.

 B.S. in Psychology, The Ohio State University; M.Div., Grace Theological Seminary; D.Min. in Pastoral Studies, Denver Seminary